rudyjcruz831/cmpe_272_project_spring2025-/README.md

+# Welcome to AffordAbode!
-# cmpe_272_project_spring2025-
+cmpe_272_project_spring2025-
 Project for Enterprise Software Engineering Platforms Spring 2025

-Welcome to AffordAbode!

 ## Zillow Data Analyzer for Finding Below-Market Housing Deals (Possible target demographics)
-1. Problem: Homebuyers and real estate investors often struggle to identify the best housing deals in a specific area, especially properties listed below market value.
-2. Low-income and commuter students are looking for rent in high-income areas, often near their campus.
+1. Problem: Low-income and commuter students are looking for rent in high-income areas, often near their campus.
-3. With an emphasis on WFH (Work From Home) workers having to abide by RTO (Return To Office), identify the best housing within an acceptable commuting range of their office.
+2. OR With an emphasis on WFH (Work From Home) workers having to abide by RTO (Return To Office), identify the best housing within an acceptable commuting range of their office.

 Solution:
 - Build a data analysis tool that scrapes and analyzes Zillow data to identify below-market housing deals in a given zip code.